-- Securing a job as a Ukrainian refugee is extremely important, and it may be their highest priority as they adapt to life in the U.S. During the recruitment process, a Ukrainian refugee may be unusually nervous, attempt to hide their stress and emotions, and/or appear to be cold.
-This is normal. - ▲ Explain the recruitment process, including timelines and expectations, for every stage of the application process, as a Ukrainian refugee might not be familiar with American workplace norms.
+- ▲ Securing a job as a Ukrainian refugee is extremely important, and it may be their highest priority as they adapt to life in their new country.
+During the recruitment process, a Ukrainian refugee may be unusually nervous, attempt to hide their stress and emotions, and/or appear to be cold.
+This is normal. - ▲ Explain the recruitment process, including timelines and expectations, for every stage of the application process, as a Ukrainian refugee might not be familiar with local workplace norms.